Become an intern in the areas of substance use disorder and mental health treatment at Wayside.

 Interns will gain experience in counseling, case management, assessment, crisis intervention, documentation, and group facilitation.

-Family Services Intern (OPEN)
+Family Services Intern (CLOSED)

 The Family Services Intern will be responsible for assisting the Family Program.
 Duties and responsibilities include assisting with a caseload of clients, creating trauma informed activities for children and families, assisting with field trips and providing culturally sensitive and relevant services to diverse clients and their families.
 Family Services Intern will grow in their knowledge of substance use disorder and trauma informed care and gain experience in case management, coordinating with community agencies (including St. Louis Park Schools, Child Protection, Probation, etc.) and group facilitation.

-Wellness Center Internship (OPEN)
+Wellness Center Internship (CLOSED)

 The Wayside Wellness Center provides integrated and individualized outpatient treatment for women experiencing substance use and mental health disorders.
 A client’s treatment program is comprised of individual appointments, groups, and independent skill development and practice.
 Clients attend 5-13 hours of programming each week, either daytime or evening groups.